-Pros – You work as much or as little as you like and your time is flexible.
+Pros: You work as much or as little as you like and your time is flexible.
 The tasks tend to be relatively quick and easy to perform and once you pass to the second and ultimately the third level the number of jobs grows considerably as does the pay.
 You select which projects you choose to work.
 While there is a chance you will be dropped from a job for low accuracy this is unlikely due to teaching answers provided from wrong answers given on test questions.
-Those who work quickly and put in several hours a day on tasks can earn decent income.
+Those who work quickly and put in several hours a day on tasks can earn a decent income.

-Cons - Tasks at the first level don’t pay much and this can lead to burnout as contributors feel they are putting in a lot of work for a little money.
-Additionally, at the beginning, when you can't work exceptionally quickly due to the learning curve, it can become frustrating and tedious performing the same task over and over.
+Cons: Tasks at the first level don’t pay much and this can lead to burnout as contributors feel they are putting in a lot of work for a little money.
+Additionally, in the beginning, when you can't work exceptionally quickly due to the learning curve, it can become frustrating and tedious performing the same task over and over.
 If you are dropped from a job due to low accuracy you are not paid for the work you completed to that point.
 You also must complete a qualifying quiz testing your accuracy on the tasks you will need to perform for each job you wish to complete which takes time, can prevent you from being eligible to work on a project and for which you receive no pay.
 Additionally, while tasks at the highest level are paid at a level that allows you to make more than cents on each task, you must first pass the requirements to achieve levels 1 and 2 (you begin on level 0) before you are eligible for tasks that can amount to decent pay.

 3. Become an eJuror